 - How punctual are you/they in completing things?

 It’s important to remember that, although we generalize and think of people as having a common set of values, in most cultures there are people who are different from the majority.
 In general they appear to think and act like the majority, but in particular they may be quite different from the majority.
-Allow people to be who they are; don’t expect everyone to be the same, but still observe and identify where the group as a whole stands on these value continuums.
+Allow people to be who they are; don’t expect everyone to be the same, but still observe and identify where the group as a whole stands on these value continuum.